WatermelonSalt/WatermelonSalt/README.md

         PERSONALITY = ["FUN", "COOL"]
 ```

-The class basically represents the world and the function definition represents me in the world and the variable tell stuff about me
+The class basically represents the world and the function definition represents me in the world and the variables tell stuff about me

 ## Stats